 Shaving cream Easter eggs might be the best Easter egg decorating hack we've seen!
 Create a perfectly-marbled display of gorgeous eggs in just minutes.
 Plus, get our best tips for making decorated eggs food-safe.

 Use an ordinary material you may already have on hand to decorate gorgeous eggs this Easter—it's easier than it looks!
 Use shaving cream and food coloring to create a gorgeous design that easily transfers to the surface of hard-boiled eggs.
-If you're planning to eat the decorated eggs, just substitute a store-bought packaged whipped cream instead of shaving cream for beautiful edible eggs—just remember to store them in the refrigerator.
+If you're planning to eat the decorated eggs, try making whipped cream dyed Easter eggs.
+Just substitute a store-bought packaged whipped cream instead of shaving cream for beautiful edible eggs—just remember to store them in the refrigerator.